 Patches the Pirate

 - With Arm of the Empire in the game, you can use hero power more freely now since there’s a way to scale with every minion.
-Be more flexible with how you use it.

 - Pyramad is strong in the early levels.
 Use that advantage to be healthy in the mid-game and transition into a composition that scales.